PrItaM648/UnityTalk/README.md

 Online Collaboration and Communication Platform </br>
   Developed this comprehensive online communication platform using ASP.NET and C#, enabling user registration, group management, and collaborative tools.</br>
-  Here user can form there public and private groups there.
+  Here user can form there public and private groups.
 In private groups those persons will be able to join who have the joining code.
 In public groups Anyone can join without joining code.</br>
   Built a real-time chat window using SignalR and jQuery.</br>
   Included a to-do list and whiteboard using cshtml, css and JavaScript.</br>
   Designed a responsive UI with cshtml, css and JavaScript.</br>